AllanChain/NewFTP/README.md

 To cut down the waiting time, the minimized window is the best option.
 ### Why pywin32
 The smoother, the more win32API should be used. (please do not complain my abusing win32API)

+## PyFTPHandler
+To take over the FTP file transfer when double click the file.
+### Features
+To be continued...
-### TO DO
+## TO DO
 #### Black Magic
-- Dragging out the files newly uploaded from main window to the desktop. (this might be quite hard)
+- ~~Dragging out the files newly uploaded from main window to the desktop. (this might be quite hard)~~
-- or an IExplorerBrowser application with ICommDlgBrowser to hack open file event.
-(This may require C++ program)
+- ~~or an IExplorerBrowser application with ICommDlgBrowser to hack open file event.
+(This may require C++ program)~~
+- Find the better way to register PyFTPHandler.
 #### Good-looking Themes
 It is obvious that we are using Microsoft Windows7 theme.
 What if Linux theme or other awesome software, organizations?
 #### Advertising